joushx/EAN13.js/README.md

 ##Usage##

 ###Include Plugin###
-Insert the following code into the `head` section of you page:
+Insert the library by placing the following code in the `head` section of your page:

 ```html
 <script type="text/javascript" src="ean13.min.js"></script>
 ```

 ###Insert Canvas###
-At the place where you want to insert the barcode insert this code:
+At the place where you want to insert the barcode insert a canvas element:

 ```html
 <canvas id="ean" width="200" height="100">